onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 .. py:function:: CPlot.lookFor()

     Look for selected zone.
-It positions the camera for a clear wiew on the currently selected zone.
+It positions the camera for a clear view on the currently selected zone.

     *Example of use:*